syndesisio/syndesis/project/DevelopersGuide.md

 cd atlasmap-runtime
 mvn clean install -DskipTests
 cd runtime/
-# itests profile enables debug mode, listining on port 8000 for a java debugger, and changes the default port so that atlasmap-ui standalone can connect to it
+# itests profile enables debug mode, listening on port 8000 for a java debugger, and changes the default port so that atlasmap-ui standalone can connect to it
 mvn -Pitests spring-boot:run

 # leave the runtime running, and in another shell